 I don't have a whole lot of wall space in my kitchen, but this is one print I knew I had to have hanging up.
 Because it's Julia Child.
 And because the saying is so, so true.

 Making your own cheese is a super fun activity and perfect for a cold winter weekend.
 There are a few specialized products you need, so it's worth it to buy a cheese making kit for your first time.
 Ricki's is one of the best and you won't believe the awesome cheese you can make with it!

 Craft Coffee Subscription:

 This is one gift that is definitely on my wish list.
 A subscription to Craft Coffee.
-Basically you get the world’s best coffee, curated by industry experts, delivered right to your doorstep.
-They have different plans, but if you get a year’s subscription, it’s $19.99/month and you get 4 oz. from three different roasters every month.
+Basically you get the world's best coffee, curated by industry experts, delivered right to your doorstep.
+They have different plans, but if you get a year's subscription, for a monthly fee, you get 4 oz. from three different roasters every month.
 It sounds silly, but I fully believe that coffee makes my life better.
 The smell makes me happy, I feel joy when I wake up to a nice hot cup in the winter, and I love drinking coffee with my husband on a lazy Saturday morning.
 And with Craft Coffee, you can have GOOD, high-quality coffee whenever you want.